Multi-IRS-Aided Doppler-Tolerant Wideband DFRC System: Summary

 \section{Summary}

 We proposed a novel multi-IRS-aided wideband DFRC architecture with OFDM signaling in which both the LoS and NLoS are jointly processed.
-Contrary to prior works, this setup is more general and includes moving target in its formulation.
-We focused on a radar-centric design where our goal was to obtain beamformers and IRS phase shifts that are robust to Doppler shifts of the target.
-To address the resulting nonconvex problem, we decoupled the optimization variables into three subproblems and then solved them through an AM-based framework that was based on Dinkelbach, C-ADMM and RSD methods.
+Contrary to prior works, this setup is general and includes moving target in its formulation.
+We focused on a radar-centric design where our goal was to obtain beamformers and IRS phase shifts that are robust to Doppler shifts of the target, while guaranteeing a certain quality of service to communication users.
+The resulting nonconvex problem is decoupled into three subproblems and then solved them through an AM-based framework that was based on Dinkelbach, C-ADMM and RSD methods.

-Our numerical results reveal that the proposed multi-IRS-aided DFRC system achieves a much improved performance when compared with narrowband, non-IRS and single-IRS counterparts.
-Meanwhile, the proposed Doppler-tolerant design scheme achieves the superior radar SINR in different Doppler slice which is crucial for moving target detection.
-Finally, the multi-IRS-aided wideband DFRC provides at least $3.5$ dB radar SINR enhancement over the single-IRS case at different parameter settings.
+Our numerical results reveal that the proposed multi-IRS-aided DFRC system achieves a much improved performance compared to the narrowband, non-IRS and single-IRS counterparts.
+Meanwhile, the proposed Doppler-tolerant design scheme achieves the superior minimum radar SINR over different Doppler slice, which is crucial for moving target detection.

-The integration of IRS and DFRC achieves better detection, wider coverage, and NLoS sensing and communications.
-This technology is a promising tool in future beyond 5G networks, where there is a potential to deploy IRS for aerial \cite{lu2021aerial}, near-field \cite{dardari2021holographic}, and learning-driven \cite{elbir2020survey} applications.
-All of these applications require investigation into Doppler-tolerant and wideband processing algorithms, toward which this work proposes several new techniques.